 Strategic risks are high-level risks that are pro-actively identified and threaten the achievement of the ICB’s strategic objectives and key statutory duties.
 Strategic risks are owned by members of the ICB Board, managed by the ICB Committees and are outlined within the ICB’s Board Assurance Framework (BAF).

-The ICB has three Strategic Aims detailed below.
+The risks in the BAF reflect those being faced by the organisation (and the system) and are aligned to the strategic objectives detailed below.
 Each BAF links to one of the three Strategic Aims.

 Strategic Aim – To improve overall health outcomes including life expectancy and healthy life expectancy rates for people (adults and children) living in Derby and Derbyshire.